 “I spent 3 years researching and comparing schools for an Integrated ATPL Programme.
 It was very difficult to choose.
 I was posed with the question - do I choose the most well-known and the most expensive school which had a lot of students and was therefore very impersonal, or one which was smaller and less known, but more human?
 After all, we all take the same exams with the CAA and we all get the same licenses!”

 After plenty of research and careful consideration, she finally chose FTA.
-Julie explains why: “It was not only for the attractive price, but also for the flexibility of the system, the accessibility of the instructors who are present and listening, the consistent fleet regarding the number of students, and also to have the possibility of flying in Spain.
+Julie explains why: “It was not only for the attractive price, but also for the flexibility of the system, the accessibility of the instructors who are present and listening, the consistent fleet regarding the number of students".

 She should know, the combination of her parents as well as her own experience, and the friends she has made are a great source of information, advice and support: “Among the pilots and cabin crew I know, those who have really chosen the aviation world by vocation and conviction often show great human and relational qualities.
 Because after all, travelling and meeting people forge one’s personality by making it curious and open-minded.”